 In your yard, rotors are capable of covering a wider area and are much more efficient.
 Rotors also release water at a slower rate and are therefore more energy efficient than the drip systems and on larger yards, this system used to be used solely.

 You have complete control as your landscaping situation changes throughout the year because most rotor sprays allow you to adjust the nozzle to change how far the water sprays and how much water is released.

-There are also many types of rotor systems is available such as pop-up spray, impact, gear-driven, and large turf, etc.
+There are also many types of rotor systems available such as pop-up spray, impact, gear-driven, large turf, etc.

 Uses of Sprinkler Irrigation System:

 There are the following uses of this system such as;